pikatoste/test.sh/README.md

   Values: 0 or 1, default 1.
 Only used in managed mode.

-  If set to 1, failure of a test fuction will interrupt the script and the remaining test functions will be skipped.
+  If set to 1, failure of a test function will interrupt the script and the remaining test functions will be skipped.

   If set to 0, all test functions will be executed.

+* REENTER

+  Values: 0 or 1, default 1.

+  IF set to 1, when test.sh starts a subshell it will source itself and the test script.
+This is why the line `[ "$REENTRANT" != 1 ] || return 0` is necessary. test.sh executes code whose exit status must be monitored in subshells; this includes your test functions and assert functions.
+To not loose track of function source files and to support the test coverage of test.sh itself, the scripts are sourced again.

 ### Variables reference